RobSimons1/ms4-ecommerce/README.md

 ## UX

-In order to make the user experience as easy and enjoyable as possible I opted for a simple looking site that is easy to navigate using the navigation bar buttons (Home, Browse Words, New Word and Manage Categories).
-There is also a search bar within the Navbar that the user can type in any word to search, as well as individual letters that are themselves links to all words beginning with the selected letter.
-The user is also able to add a new word using the floating green button to the left of the Navbar, as well as utilise links provided in the card placed on the right of the homepage (Words, New Word and Categories).
-Additionally, there are a selection of links in the footer that will assist the user to easily navigate the pages.
-A paragraph in the center of the Homepage explains what the web-app is about.
+In order to make the user experience as easy and enjoyable as possible I opted for a simple looking site that is easy to navigate using the navigation bar buttons Shop, Register, Log In and Cart for the unathenticated user and Shop, Contact, Profile, Log Out and Cart for the authenticated user.
+Django provides a useful notification bar below the Navbar that alerts the user to when an action such as logging in or out is succesful.

-Once the user browses a word using any of the available search facilities, they can then see the category to which that word belongs, as well view the drop down definition by pressing the button.
-There are also button options to edit or delete the word.
-A warning will present it's self to the user if they press the delete button.

-To add a word the user is taken to the Add Word page where they can select an appropriate category, input the word and input the definition. the user then presses the Add Word button to submit the information to the database.
-The operation can also be cancelled using the cancel button.
-Either action will return the user to the Browse Words page that is sorted in alphabetical order.

-The Manage Categories page allows the user to view all categories in alphabetical order and then either delete or edit an existing category using the buttons provided or add a new Category that will be submitted to the database.
-If editing the category, the user has the option to either save their changes or cancel the operation.
-Again, if the delete button is pressed a warning message will be displayed.
+There is a search bar below the Navbar that the user can type in any word to search the products currently available.
+Each of the Blindside Brewing logos in the header and the footer act as links to the homepage and there are active links to Blindside Brewings Facebook, Twitter and Instagram pages in the footer.

+The user must be registered and logged in in order to make an actual purchase on the site.
+To register the user needs to complete the registration form on the registration page which requests a Username, Email address, Password and password confirmation.
+The user also must confirm that they are over the legal drinking age by checking the Yes button.
+Once this is checked the `Create Account` button becomes live allowing the user to continue on the Shop / homepage provided the rest of the form is completed correctly.

+If the user wishes to add a product to their shopping cart they

-The original concepts for the web-app pages can be seen in the *supporting_docs folder* under *oceanic_dictionary_database_schema.png*, *wireframe1_oceanic_dictionary_home.png*, *wireframe2_ oceanic_dictionary_browse_words.png*, *wireframe3_ oceanic_dictionary_manage_categories.png*
+The original concepts for the web-app pages can be seen in the *supporting_docs folder* under *blindside_brewing_database_schema.png*, *wireframe1_product_page.png*, *wireframe2_login_page.png*, *wireframe3_register_page.png*, *wireframe4_cart_page.png* and *wireframe5_checkout_page.png*.
-and unused *wireframe4_ oceanic_dictionary_manage_categories.png*.
 These were created in Balsamiq.
-There are numerous changes since these  wireframes, mainly due to learning more about the capabilities of Python, Flask and MongoDB.
+There are numerous changes since these  wireframes, mainly due to learning more about the capabilities of Python and Django.
 There is also a database scehma showing the original idea for the project.

 The web-app is aimed at users who share an interest in the ocean and oceanographic words, particularly those who would like to understand the spelling or definition of a word, or to which oceanographic category it belongs.